wp-plugins/video-youtube-lightbox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-You can add your favorites Youtube videos in a playlist from the admin panel widgets.
+You can add your favorites Youtube videos in a playlist from the admin panel widgets and display it in a responsive lightbox with a single click.

 == Description ==